Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 displays realtime Risk for the next position based on Drawdown Limits for Prop accounts.

 ToDo / Issues
-- Indices have wrong calculations (about 10x)
-- indicator does not reset when positions closed - need to reload the template to reset
 - remove nonsense and rename Fields

 Known Bugs
 - items do not reset after all positions closed (requires to reload the indicator or change the symbol to make it work again)
+- Indices have wrong calculations (about 10x)

 Change log: